Twofour2/IteratorKit/readme.md

-# Iterator Kit
+# Progressive Treatment

-Iterator kit is a mod for rainworld that allows for easier building of new iterators and custom iterator dialogs.
+IteratorKit is a mod for Rain World that allows for easier building of new iterators and custom iterator dialogs.
+This mod is a fork of IteratorKit, with modifications for more advanced movement and events, familiar to the Iterators already in the game.

 **Features**
 - Customizable colors, gowns, halos and sigils